aryan008/rock-paper-scissors-m2/README.md

 #### Imagery
 On the landing page, a hero image is displayed as a vector icon of the RPS game.
 CSS is used to add a coin-flip effect to this picture, as RPS is a game of chance.
 On the loading page, a similar vector image is displayed and rotates in a circular 360degree manner.
 The help for creation of this flip is sourced at [this Stack Overflow post](https://stackoverflow.com/questions/10123700/how-to-make-a-picture-rotate-continuously).
-A loading gif is also created during the loading page, which was created from scratch on spinner.io to match the background colour perfectly.
+A loading gif is also created during the loading page, which was created from scratch on spinner.io to match the rgb background colour of the site.
 The site uses three separate images during the playing of the game in the button hand choices.
 These images correspond to the Rock/Paper/Scissor icons that are associated with the game; hence they will be familiar to the user.
 The use of emoji’s – either smiley faces or trophy – are displayed throughout the site as a form of feedback loop to the user on each hand.
 Font Awesome is used to display emoticons on the landing page.